oguzgelal/reclare/README.md

 ```

-Upon the broadcast of `increment`, the first declaration will be invoked, which will increment the counter on the reducer, and log the updated number on the reaction.
+Upon the broadcast of `increment`, the first declaration will be invoked.
+It will increment the counter and log the updated number. `decrement` event hits two declarations.
+First one only invokes when the counter is greater than zero and decrements the counter.
+Second one invokes when counter is zero, and alerts the error message.

-The `decrement` event hits two declarations, first one requires the counter to be greater than zero.
-It will only be invoked if the situation function returns a true (or a truthy) value, or is true / truthy itself; otherwise, its reaction and reducer will not be executed.
-If it is the case that the counter is at zero, the second declaration will be invoked, which will fire an alert.

-And broadcasting these events would look something like this:
+Broadcasting these events would look something like this:

 ```javascript
 <Button value="+" onClick={() => broadcast('increment')} />